Vijay-sk-27/IV-Bag-Monitoring-System/README.md

 monitor IV saline level and automatically stop the flow when the fluid is about to empty, preventing air embolism.

 ## Components Used
+- ESP32
-- Load cell / Ultrasonic sensor
+- Load cell
-- Arduino / ESP32
+- HX711 Module
+- OLED Display
 - Solenoid valve
 - Relay module
-- LCD / Buzzer
+- Buzzer
 - Power supply

 ## Working Principle